 Scholarly Commons Citation

 Gostin, Lawrence O. and Stewart, Katie F., "Food and Drug Administration Regulation of Food Safety" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 670.
+670.